GenericMappingTools/GMT.jl/README.md

 needed to accommodate the immense pool of options that let you control all details of a figure but that also makes it harder to read/master.

-To make life easier for simple plots we provide also a more limited sub-set of commands that use the **GMT** module name directly and where the image details are set via keyword arguments.
-While the monolotic way of using this package is robust and keeps being updated to latestes **GMT** developments, this *By modules* alternative is a very Work In Progress and many things may not work yet.
+To make life easier we provide also a new mechanism that use the **GMT** module name directly and where the program's options are set via keyword arguments.
+While the monolotic way of using this package is robust and keeps being updated to latestes **GMT** developments, this *By modules* alternative is a Work In Progress (the **GMT supplements** were not ported yet) and some things may not work yet.
 So all help is most than wellcome.

 Documentation
 =============